-The Botanical Rose Prints
+The Vintage Botanical Rose Prints

-This botanical rose print is from the book “Roses and Rose Culture” printed in 1892 and by Thomas B. Jenkins.
-In 1853 France gave us General Jacqueminot, leader of the hybrid perpetuate, the grand, dark, crimson rose, so sturdy ingrowth, rich in bloom and powerful in odor.
+This botanical rose print is from the book “Roses and Rose Culture” printed in 1892 by Thomas B. Jenkins.
+In 1853 France gave us General Jacqueminot, leader of the hybrid perpetuate, the grand, dark, crimson rose, so sturdy ingrowth, rich in bloom and powerful in odour.
 The great half-blown/dusky crimson buds have slept on the bosom of every belle since that day, and they have been sold by the hundred for as many dollars to New York dealers and were retailed, no doubt, for twice that sum.

 “This magnificent rose still retains the foremost position as one of the finest tea roses of this color.
 The color varies from canary to golden yellow, flowers are large and beautifully formed on stiff stems, handsome in every stage and development from the smallest bud to the largest flower.”

-A botanical and scientific dissection of the rose plant showing all the component parts of a rose plant.
+A botanical and scientific dissection of the rose plant showing all the parts of a rose plant.
 From the roots and leaves to the stamens and rose hips.

-A thornless rose the Rosa Inermis.
+A thornless rose, the Rosa Inermis.
 Painted by the famous Belgian painter and botanist Pierre-Joseph Redouté in 1817

 I don’t know much about this rose print except that it was painted in 1883.
 I included it as I love the composition and the Japanese text.